 What are people saying in consumer reviews about Audicus hearing aids?

-At the time of this writing, Audicus has a 4.4/5 rating on the website Consumer Affairs.
-Almost two-thirds of 255 reviews gave Audicus a 5-star (the highest) rating.
+At the time of this writing, Audicus has a 4.5/5 rating on the website Consumer Affairs.
+Almost three-quarters (72%) of 312 reviews gave Audicus a 5-star (the highest) rating.
 Most people were happy with the sales process, and many reported a great experience with their new hearing aids.
 Comments about customer support, however, were somewhat mixed but generally positive.

 This is my second pair of hearing aids.
 This is a great company with exceptional service.
 They follow up with your personal customer service rep who is there to help guide [you] through your setup, even though the hearing aids are ready to go right out of the box.
 I highly recommend them.